crypticloop/learning-javascript/notes/notes_modules.md

 ```

 * Still need to make sure that an object is returned with all the public facing methods to be accessed

+# Reading input data

+* Always want to read this from a UI controller module
+* Can then pass this into the controller module to be actioned
+  * In order for this data to be passed to other modules, it must be returned as a function inside the return object of the module

+# Initialisation function

+*